By Chantae Reden | Published: December 13, 2021 | Updated: February 13, 2026

 Bobby also advises travelers not to leave their water shoes behind, since you’ll need protection if you accidentally get stepped on.
 “The pigs are very heavy,” he cautions.

-Because there are more swimming pig beaches than the original beach of Big Major Cay, it can be a challenge to know which pig-ruled island is worth venturing out to.
-As a rule, islands where the pigs' and tourists' well-being are kept in mind will have shade, fresh water and food for the pigs.
-The best islands have guides who can help clean up after the pigs and can gently guide any rambunctious pigs away from guests who prefer to be left alone.
+As a rule, islands where the pigs’ and tourists’ well-being are kept in mind will have shade, fresh water and food.
+The best islands have guides who can help clean up after the pigs and can gently guide any rambunctious animals away from guests who prefer to be left alone.

-Keep in mind that despite their cute demeanor, the pigs can be unpredictable at times.
-You'll want to give them plenty of space to roam around and avoid interacting with the ones who seem overeager to get a treat.
+Despite their cute demeanor, the pigs can be unpredictable at times.
+You’ll want to give them plenty of space to roam around and avoid interacting with the ones who seem overeager to get a treat.

 Ready To See The Swimming Pigs Of The Caribbean?

-Swimming with pigs in the Bahamas is sure to be an unforgettable experience.
-In addition to the swimming pigs, you'll experience endless sweeping isles, rock-roaming iguanas, hospitable locals and a thriving underwater world that's home to rays, reef sharks, sea turtles and more.
-Whether you want to spend all day with the water-wading pigs or see them for just an hour or two on a half-day excursion, you're bound to have a memorable time in the Caribbean.
+Swimming with pigs in The Bahamas is sure to be an unforgettable experience.
+In addition to the swimming pigs, you’ll experience endless sweeping isles, rock-roaming iguanas, hospitable locals and a thriving underwater world that’s home to rays, reef sharks, sea turtles and more.
+Whether you want to spend all day with the water-wading pigs or see them for just an hour or two on a half-day excursion, you’re bound to have a memorable time in the Caribbean.

 Bahamas Exuma Boy with Swimming a Piglet